nocturn9x/giambio/README.md

 # What the hell is async anyway?

-Libraries like giambio shine the most when it comes to performing asyncronous I/O (reading a socket, writing to a file, that sort of thing).
+Libraries like giambio shine the most when it comes to performing asynchronous I/O (reading from a socket, writing to a file, that sort of thing).
 The most common example of this is a network server that needs to handle multiple connections at the same time.
 One possible approach to achieve concurrency is to use threads, and despite their bad reputation in Python, they actually might be a good choice when it comes to I/O for reasons that span far beyond the scope of this tutorial.